skip to Main Content

 On our road trip across Arizona we called into the amazing Petrified Forest National Park, a journey back into the primordial past .
 As we traveled on the weather forced us to make a stop, which gave us the chance to visit Meteor Crater, the landing site of a car sized meteor and the massive indentation it made in the Earth.

-Arkansas: Fort Smith
+Arkansas: Our visit to Fort Smith

 As we trekked across from Oklahoma on our way to Alabama we stopped off at the small, historic town of Fort Smith.
 The former garrison which gave its name to the town is now a National Monument which we took the opportunity to visit.
 We also were able to check out the historic center and the local visitor center; a former bordello.